 Polymer Solutions (PSI) was named one of the 2013 Best Places to Work in Virginia.
 So what exactly makes PSI a great place to work?
 It’s a combination of tangible benefits, the intentional company culture, and a group of great people.
 As a team, PSI is dedicated to excellence, growth, and fun.
 As a company, learning how to be good global neighbors with other teams around the world has enhanced the team spirit at PSI.

-Prior to working with Virginia Economic Development Partnership-International Trade, PSI obtained international business reactively via referrals or web searches.
+Prior to working with VEDP-International Trade, PSI obtained international business reactively via referrals or web searches.
 In May 2011, PSI co-sponsored a medical device symposium in Costa Rica and it was during this trip that PSI realized there were potential business opportunities there.
-Shortly after this trip, PSI became aware of VEDP’s first Trade Mission to Costa Rica in October 2011 and signed up to participate.
-During the trade mission, PSI gathered critical market intelligence that allowed them to formulate an entry strategy.
+Shortly after this trip, PSI became aware of VEDP’s first trade mission to Costa Rica in October 2011 and signed up to participate.
+During the trade mission, PSI gathered critical market intelligence that allowed it to formulate a market entry strategy.
 Since this original visit, PSI has returned to Costa Rica three times and is successfully offering their laboratory services in this new market.

 As a result of looking for business internationally, PSI has discovered more and more businesses are global and subject to increasing health and safety regulations.
 PSI is receiving more inquiries domestically and from around the world.
 “Our participation in the VALET program has made doing business internationally an intentional proactive part of our marketing strategy.
 We now seek out opportunities to interact on an international scale, rather than waiting for, and reacting to, those opportunities to come to us,” states PSI.
 “Maintaining our market edge internationally is more important than ever.”